talwrii/netns-jail/README.md

 # netns jail
 Run a process in its own network jail on linux.
-Provide some convenience functions for limited access.
+Provide some convenience functions for limited access to ports in the jail and access to the Internet.

+Convert TCP ports to unix domain sockets.

 This is unreviewed AI-generated code.
 However, I use it.